yanpefnsc/Day-4/README.md

 If it does, the function returns its details (return vendas[id_venda]).
 If it doesn’t, the else part returns an error message saying the ID doesn’t exist.

-For this project, I used FastAPI and Uvicorn (which runs the local server so I can test the API).
+For this project, I used FastAPI, Python 3 and Uvicorn (which runs the local server so I can test the API).
 It was my first time working with FastAPI, and I learned how to create routes, return data, and work with dictionaries inside an API.